 Key trends shaping the salon industry

 It’s important to maintain connections with clients outside their appointments.
-“There’s so many key moments in that journey for the client that you can focus on – not just when they come into the salon and until they leave, but also that part in between that they’re not at the salon,” Peetoom explains.
+“There are so many key moments in that journey for the client that you can focus on – not just when they come into the salon and until they leave, but also that part in between that they’re not at the salon,” Peetoom explains.
 To fill this need, salons can provide online booking and digitize offerings like loyalty and referral programs.

 Jereme Bokitch, founder of Hedkandi Salon, notes the shift in appointment management, where clients are booking appointments further apart and occasionally canceling at the last minute.
 “We need to make sure that we're nurturing those guests in between every single one of the visits that they have with us,” he says.